Sharing is caring!

 - Stay in one of these great Kid-friendly hotels in Pigeon Forge

-- Visit the Smoky Mountain Tunes & Tales– Every April and May local musicians and artisans take to the downtown streets on Friday & Saturday evening to share their craft
+- Visit the Smoky Mountain Tunes & Tales– Every April and May, local musicians and artisans take to the downtown streets on Friday & Saturday evenings to share their craft

-- Take the kids to the Smoky Mountain Trout Festival- A 2 day tournament to fish for the more 10,000 trout released in the streams of the Smoky Mountains.
+- Take the kids to the Smoky Mountain Trout Festival- A 2-day tournament to fish for the more than 10,000 trout released in the streams of the Smoky Mountains.

 New Orleans, Louisiana

-If you’re looking for a peaceful afternoon away from the hustle and bustle, take a kayak tour.
+Take a kayak tour if you’re looking for a peaceful afternoon away from the hustle and bustle.
 Or check out Jackson Square, home to the St. Louis Cathedral and just a beautiful area to explore.

-Some theme-parks feature a mixture of white-knuckle rides that incorporate both science and nature, Wonderworks is a prime example of the former and Aquatica a perfect example of the latter.
+Some theme parks feature a mixture of white-knuckle rides that incorporate science and nature.
+Wonderworks is a prime example of the former, and Aquatica is a perfect example of the latter.

-In more recent years Orlando’s established, must-see, theme parks (Disney’s Magic Kingdom and Universal Studios Florida) have been given a run for their money by the brilliant Legoland, but without doubt, all are definitely worth a visit.
+In more recent years, Orlando’s established, must-see, theme parks (Disney’s Magic Kingdom and Universal Studios Florida) have been given a run for their money by the brilliant Legoland, but without a doubt, all are worth a visit.

 Download Your FREE Family Travel Planner

 - Things To Do With Kids In The Smoky Mountains